 Ever wondered what a parent goes through when they hear from their child that they don’t want to go to school which was once their favorite place to be?
 After looking into it, what if the child says he/she is a bully and develops a hatred for themselves?
 He/She has been tormenting a number of his/ her classmates with their name-calling, physical violence, and even sexual harassment.
 Needless to say, they would be mortified and ashamed.
 Not only that they would be

 No parent would be happy to know that their child is a bully.
-It is painful to know that your child can inflict harm to others whether verbally or physically.
+It is painful to know that your child can inflict harm on others whether verbally or physically.
 Bullying is a rare occurrence and often does more damage than the endowments.
-Bullying can take a lot of forms like physical violence, verbal taunts, threats and intimidation, extortion, or stealing money/possessions, spreading rumors, and harassment of any kind.
+Bullying can take a lot of forms like physical violence, verbal taunts, threats and intimidation, extortion, stealing money/possessions, spreading rumors, and harassment of any kind.
 If your child is said to be engaging in bullying behavior, it is serious distress.
 1 out of 5 students admits to being a bully.
 Almost 56% of bullying takes place at school.
-The child may be experiencing anxiety, depression, or could be facing difficulty in regulating emotions and behavior.
+The child may be experiencing anxiety, or depression, or could be facing difficulty in regulating emotions and behavior.
 “Kids engage in all kinds of behavior that isn’t a reflection of who they are as a person,” says Dr. Jamie Howard, director of the Stress and Resilience Program at the Child Mind Institute.
 “They’re still figuring things out.

 They can be nice kids who have made some mistakes.”

 Multiple reasons for showcasing such unacceptable behavior could be that-